coq/coq/doc/sphinx/practical-tools/utilities.rst

 It gives the |Latex| and HTML texts to be produced for the given |Coq|
 token.
-One of the |Latex| or HTML text may be omitted, causing the default pretty-printing to be used for this token.
+Either the |Latex| or the HTML rule may be omitted, causing the default pretty-printing to be used for this token.

 The printing for one token can be removed with